nurupo/rootkit/README.md

 - Protect against being unloaded by the user
 - Disable the unload protection

-##Supported Platforms
+## Supported Platforms

-The rootkit was tested to work on Linux kernels 2.6.32-38 and 4.4.0-22 as provided by Ubuntu in Ubuntu 10.04.4 LTS and Ubuntu 16.04 LTS respectively.
+The rootkit was tested to work on Linux kernels 2.6.32-38 and 4.4.0-22 as provided by Ubuntu in Ubuntu 10.04.4 LTS and Ubuntu 16.04 LTS respectively, but it should be very easy to port to kernels in-between, as well as newer ones.

+There is some architecture-specific code in the rootkit which is implemented only for x86 and x86-64 architectures.
+That's the code for finding the system call table, disabling write-protected memory, one of the two function hooking methods.
-There is some architecture-specific code in the rootkit, which is implemented only for x86 and x86-64 architectures.
-This code is not strictly necessary for the rootkit to function, it can be stripped away with caution, but you must be a very boring person if you are willing to miss on the fun of overwriting parts of machine code of the existing kernel functions, making them do what you want them to do, or disabling write protected memory pages, overwriting important kernel data structures with your data.
+It should be very easy to port to a new architecture, and some of this code is not strictly necessary for the rootkit to function, e.g. the non-portable hooking method could be stripped away, though you must be a very boring person if you are willing to miss on the fun of function hooking that overwrites machine code of the target kernel function such that it calls our hook function instead.

-##Build
+The rootkit was tested only with 1 CPU core, so it may or may not function correctly on a multi-core system.

+## Build

-###Setting Up Environment
+### Setting Up Environment

 Warm up your VM of choice.